uwsampa/accept/README.md

 That downloads LLVM 3.2 into a directory called `llvm`.
 Then it checks out our modified Clang from git and places it in the LLVM source tree.
-To build both LLVM and Clang, run:
+To build LLVM, Clang, and everything for the EnerC extensions, run:

     $ ./bin/build_llvm.sh

-This uses CMake to build everything and install it under `build/built/`.
-You now have a fully-functional Clang compiler at `build/built/bin/clang`.
-Next, we need to build the EnerC extensions to LLVM and Clang.
-Run:

-    $ ./bin/build_enerc.sh

-Again using CMake, that builds three things: a frontend (Clang) plugin for checking types, a backend (LLVM) pass for analysis and transformation, and a runtime library.
+This uses CMake to generate a makefile and then runs make.
+(I have `-j9` passed to `make` in that script; you may want to change this depending on your hardware.)
+LLVM and Clang are installed to the directory `build/built/`, so you now have a fully-functional Clang compiler at `build/built/bin/clang`.
+For EnerC, that also builds three other things: a frontend (Clang) plugin for checking types, a backend (LLVM) pass for analysis and transformation, and a runtime library.
+For subsequent rebuilds, you can just type `make` in the `build/` directory.

 Now you can use `bin/enerclang` and `bin/enerclang++` to compile EnerC programs.

 What's Here